 Over the last 30 years ICP Forests has developed into one of the world's largest biomonitoring networks.
-Its results provide information on forest health, air pollution, climate change, and biodiversity.
+Its results provide information on forest condition, air pollution, climate change, and biodiversity.

 The objectives of the Programme are